-- (i) Include any required statements of environmental impact of the research, human subject or animal care provisions, conflict of interest, or on such other topics as may be required by the nature of the effort and current statutes, executive orders, or other current Government-wide guidelines. - (ii) Proposers should include a brief description of the organization, its facilities, and previous work experience in the field of the proposal.
-Identify the cognizant

-Government audit agency, inspection agency, and administrative contracting officer, when applicable.
+- (i) Include any required statements of environmental impact of the research, human subject or animal care provisions, conflict of interest, or on such other topics as may be required by the nature of the effort and current statutes, executive orders, or other current Government-wide guidelines. - (ii) Identify and discuss risk factors and issues throughout the proposal where they are relevant, and your approach to managing these risks. - (iii) Proposers should include a brief description of the organization, its facilities, and previous work experience in the field of the proposal.
+Identify the cognizant Government audit agency, inspection agency, and administrative contracting officer, when applicable.